moby/moby/docs/reference/commandline/dockerd.md

 ### Linux configuration file

 The default location of the configuration file on Linux is `/etc/docker/daemon.json`.
-The `--conflig-file` flag can be used to specify a non-default location.
+The `--config-file` flag can be used to specify a non-default location.

 This is a full example of the allowed configuration options on Linux: